Hyd y Cwrs nodweddiadol

 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.

-The course in Software Engineering is a two year full-time programme.
-This degree is the same as the one year MSc in Computer Science (Software Engineering) - G493, with the addition that the student spends a year working in industry after the taught part of the course.
+The course in Advanced Computer Science is a two year full-time programme.
+This degree is the same as the one year MSc in Advanced Computer Science - G493, with the addition that the student spends a year working in industry after the taught part of the course.

 Year one of the course is divided into two parts over three semesters.
 In part one, you will establish a breadth of necessary skills in a number of core modules whilst directing your own study by choosing specialist modules, worth a total of 120 credits.
 In part two, you will apply your learning in the individual dissertation worth an additional 60 credits.